A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

 We find that the density profiles of the merger remnants are remarkably insensitive to varying \azero\ (\rhoc\ changing by $\lesssim2$\% for the 0.6 - 0.8 {\Msun} merger, and $\sim20$\% for the 0.6 - 0.6 {\Msun} merger), and show substantial systematic changes only in the outer regions.
 The latter can be understood from the mixing and rotational profiles, where one sees that with increasing \azero, donor material is mixed less deeply into the accretor, and rotational energy is shifted outward, causing the rotational frequency to peak at lower values and larger radii.
-This reflects the increase in angular momentum with increasing \azero, which creates a more rotationally supported remnant.
+This reflects the increase in angular momentum with increasing \azero, which creates a more rotationally supported remnant (for both our systems, a 10\% increase (decrease) in \azero\ results in a 5\% increase (decrease) in angular momentum).
 In the 0.6 - 0.8\,\Msun\ merger, the decreased mixing causes the accretor to be spun up less, thus lowering the rotational energy of the core, and narrowing the thermal energy plateau.
 These effects are also seen in the similar-mass case, where the center of the remnant receives less rotational support and becomes denser with increasing separation, and the mixing becomes less uniform.

 Qualitatively, with increasing \azero, the properties change in a way that is similar to the changes seen with decreasing \qrho, i.e., similar to mergers with more dissimilar mass: reduced mixing, larger disks and less core rotational support, and shifts in the thermal and rotational energies toward larger radii.
 The converse is also true, decreasing \azero\ has similar effects as increasing \qrho, i.e., the mergers become similar to those with more equal masses.
 The changes are substantial at times: e.g. with a 10\% increase in {\azero} for the 0.6 - 0.6 {\Msun} remnant, the maximum equatorial temperature is reduced by 40\%, while the corresponding density increases by 25\% (for the rotational axis hotspots, the values are a 13\% and 30\% reduction, respectively), and the mass of the disk increases by 65\%.
-Similar, though less extreme, changes are seen for the properties of the 0.6 - 0.8 {\Msun} remnant.
+Similar, though far less extreme, changes are seen for the properties of the 0.6 - 0.8 {\Msun} remnant.
 All this makes {\azero} one of the parameters our mergers are most sensitive to.